udai-arneja/udai-arneja/README.md

 # 👋 Hi, I’m Udai!

-I'm a current third-year student at Imperial College London, studying Electrical and Electronics Engineering.
+I'm a current final student at Imperial College London, studying Electrical and Electronics Engineering.

-I’m interested in working on software and electronics that fall in the intersection between cool and useful, and love to contribute to projects.
+I’m interested in working on software that falls in the intersection between cool and useful, and love to contribute to projects.

-I love road bikes, always superfluously tinkering with all the components on my bike and racing around Richmond Park.
+I love road bikes, always superfluously tinkering with all the components on my bike and cycling around Richmond Park.